Save 15% on Onnit

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.

-Finally, we look at cost and customer service, the latter of which encompasses things like support infrastructure and shipping logistics.
+It’s also important to look at cost and customer service, the latter of which encompasses things like support infrastructure and shipping logistics.
 These factors have less of an impact on our final regard for a given company, but they can be what sways your decision one way or the other.

 Let’s take a closer look at each for more clarity.